This information is for anyone with axial spondyloarthritis (axial SpA) including people with ankylosing spondylitis (AS)

 Always start with a beginners’ class.
 Learning good technique from the start is essential to gain the most benefit.

-Body balance classes are low impact and combine movements from yoga, Pilates and Tai Chi.
+Body Balance classes are low impact and combine movements from yoga, Pilates and Tai Chi.
 The aim of the class is to use breathing control, stretches, movements and positions to enhance your flexibility and strength.

 As movements are gentle and flowing and instructors usually use light music in the background, many people find Body Balance calming.
 It’s a slower paced class but the continued movement mean that you burn calories and keep your joints mobile.

-Involves working your way around a set of exercise stations, each with a different exercise for you to perform.
+Circuit Training classes involve working your way around a set of exercise stations, each with a different exercise for you to perform.
 The exercises throughout the class cover a combination of strengthening and cardiovascular exercises.
 A good circuit class will ensure you have a full body workout.